 Bree Hall

-Aubryanna "Bree" Hall (born June 28, 2003) is an American professional basketball player for the Indiana Fever of the Women's National Basketball Association (WNBA).
+Aubryanna "Bree" Hall (born June 28, 2003) is an American professional basketball player who is currently a free agent.
 She played college basketball at South Carolina Gamecocks of the Southeastern Conference (SEC).
+She was selected 20th overall by the Indiana Fever in the 2025 WNBA draft.

 High school career